WeCanCodeIT/java-bootcamp-resources/spring/getting-started-guides/accessing-data-with-jpa/README.md

 spring.jpa.show-sql=true
 ```

-Afterwards, start (or restart) your server and examine the generated SQL statements.
+Afterwards, run your application again, then examine the generated SQL statements.

 ## Web-enable your app